Candyperfect/ProMIAF/README.md

 * The version of CUDA is `cudatoolkit==11.3.1`

 ## Data
-Our experimental dataset come from [MSNGO](https://github.com/blingbell/MSNGO/tree/master/data).
-It covers 13 species and multiple modal data, including protein sequences, PPI networks, 3D structures, and GO annotations.
-Among them, the protein sequences are from Uniprot, PPI networks are from STRING (v11.0b), and protein structures have been missing-supplemented by AlphaFold2 or ESMFold methods.
-GO annotations are downloaded from the GOA database, filtered by species and evidence codes.
-For the biological textual descriptions, we collect them from the [UniProtKB](https://www.uniprot.org/).
-You can download [here](https://github.com/Candyperfect/ProMIAF/tree/main/data).
+Our experimental datasets are constructed based on the dataset from [MSNGO](https://github.com/blingbell/MSNGO/tree/master/data).
+It covers 13 species and multiple modal data, including protein sequences, PPI networks and 3D structures.
+Among them, the protein sequences are from Uniprot (Uniprot Consortium, 2021), PPI networks are from STRING (v11.0b), and protein structures have been missing-supplemented by AlphaFold2 or ESMFold methods.
+GO annotations are retrieved from the GOA database (Version: 2026-04-30) and subsequently filtered according to the 13 involved species and evidence codes (i.e., EXP, IMP, IGI, IDA, IPI, IEP, HTP, HDA, HMP, HGI, HEP, IBA, IBD, IKR, and IRD).
+GO is obtained from gene ontology resource (Version: 2026-05-19).
+Biological textual descriptions are collected from the dataset adopted by [Prot2Text](https://github.com/hadi-abdine/Prot2Text), which corresponds to the UniProtKB version "2022_04" released in October 2022.
+GO annotations, GO and biological textual descriptions ban be downloaded [here](https://github.com/Candyperfect/ProMIAF/tree/main/data).

 ## Train and Predict